RunLLM/website-old/src/content/blog/running-dolly-v2-in-your-cloud.md

 # 😬 It looks like our prompt engineering or Dolly itself
 # leaves something to be desired for this particular question.
 ```
+With the `@op` decorator, you can run Dolly in your cloud seamlessly.
 Aqueduct will automatically package up your code in a Docker container, install the correct CUDA drivers, and run your function on a GPU in Kubernetes.
 (In fact, you can even [have Aqueduct create & manage a Kubernetes cluster](https://docs.aqueducthq.com/integrations/on-demand-resources/on-demand-aws-eks-clusters) for you!)

 Now that we have a model running, connecting it to your data with Aqueduct is simple: